lit/lit.dev/packages/lit-dev-content/site/guide/templates/directives.md

   order: 6
 ---

+{% todo %}

+  - Update list for Lit 2
+  - Edit for consistency.
+  - Update to use Lit samples.
+  - Add interactive examples?

+{% endtodo %}

 Directives are functions that can extend Lit by customizing the way an expression renders.

 Lit includes a few built-in directives.